resteasy/resteasy/README.md

 $ mvn -B -Pjboss-repository -fae -Dserver.version=$SERVER_VERSION install
 ```

-You may want to check our [Travis CI](https://github.com/resteasy/Resteasy/blob/master/.travis.yml) configuration to see our testing configuration matrix as build example.
+You may want to check our [GitHub Actions](https://github.com/resteasy/Resteasy/blob/master/.github/workflows/maven.yml) configuration to see our testing configuration matrix as build example.

-And the example of full build processes can be checked [here](https://travis-ci.org/resteasy/Resteasy).

 ## Contribute